VHP4Safety/cloud/docs/index.md

 #### AOP-Builder

+A tool to explore scientific literature to extract relevant entities and their relations for AOP construction, using AI. [[more information](service/aop-builder-test.md)]

+#### AOP-Builder

 A tool to explore scientific literature to extract relevant entities and their relations for AOP construction, using AI. [[more information](service/aop-builder.md)]

 #### AOP-Wiki Snorql UI